- In Action

 ITOPF promotes effective response to marine spills of oil, chemicals and other hazardous substances.
 We are a not-for-profit organisation funded through the world's shipowners and their insurers to provide objective advice to minimise the impacts of marine spills.

-ITOPF's technical staff have responded on-site to over 750 shipping incidents in 100 countries.
+ITOPF's technical staff have responded on-site to 800 shipping incidents in 100 countries.
 We provide scientific and objective advice on clean-up measures, environmental and economic effects, and compensation.

 These incidents involve crude oil from tankers and bunker fuel, chemicals and bulk cargoes from all types of ship.
 On occasion, we also give advice on oil spills from other potential sources of marine pollution, eg pipelines and offshore installations.